harshtechnoboy/Tic-Tac-Toe/README.md

    - You can close the game window at any time to exit the game.

 Enjoy playing Tic Tac Toe!

+## Contributing

+Contributions to the Tic Tac Toe game are welcome.
+If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

 ## License